vigneshdemitro/node-express-ts-sql-boilerplate/README.md

 This package contains a template of node-express-typescript server.
 This package is built to handle JWT authentication with error handling using middlewares.
 To get started a user route is added. using this template you can create your routes.
-MongoDB is configured but you can customize the DB based upon your requirement.
+Sequalize with mysql is configured but you can customize the DB based upon your requirement.
 Morgan logger is used for logging.
-Migrate-mongo is used for migrations and faker is used for creating test db.

 # Project structure
 ```